Eduardo Aranda

-Eduardo Aranda (born 28 January 1985 in Asunción) is a Paraguayan footballer who plays for Resistencia Sport Club in the Paraguayan División Intermedia.
+Eduardo Aranda (born 28 January 1985) is a Paraguayan professional footballer who plays as a midfielder.

 Club career

-From 2003 to 2005, Aranda formed part of Olimpia Asunción's U20 squad.
+Aranda was born in Asunción.
+From 2003 to 2005, he formed part of Olimpia Asunción's U20 squad.

 After not having a chance with the first team, emigrated to Uruguay to try his luck with Rampla Juniors.
 In 2006, Aranda joined the club, colleaguing with compatriot Arnaldo Villalba.

 He played a season and a half with that team, until he was transferred to Liverpool Montevideo, teaming up with Cameroon footballer Martin Kamga.

 On 31 July 2009, he signed a new deal with Uruguays giants Club Nacional de Football.
 He only remained one season in the giants, then signing with Defensor Sporting.